staticdeploy/staticdeploy/sdk/README.md

 # @staticdeploy/sdk

-Browser and nodejs SDK for the StaticDeploy AP.
+Browser and nodejs SDK for the StaticDeploy API.

 ## Install